hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day11-20/Pondering_PATH.md

    ```bash
    export PATH=$PATH:./
    ```
-   This command adds the current directory to the `PATH`, allowing your shell to find the `win` script.
+   This command adds the current directory to the `PATH`, allowing your shell to find the `win` script or executables.

 2. **Create the `win` Script**:
    ```bash